German minister sees no cartel problems with Air Berlin asset sale

-BERLIN (Reuters) - German Transport Minister Alexander Dobrindt said he does not expect the likely sale of parts of Air Berlin (AB1.DE) to Lufthansa and to other airlines to cause cartel problems after Air Berlin filed for bankruptcy on Tuesday.
+BERLIN, Aug 15 (Reuters) - German Transport Minister Alexander Dobrindt said he does not expect the likely sale of parts of Air Berlin to Lufthansa and to other airlines to cause cartel problems after Air Berlin filed for bankruptcy on Tuesday.

 “There is no transfer of Air Berlin as a whole to Lufthansa, there are parts of the business that will go to Lufthansa and there are interested parties for other bits of the business so we do not expect cartel difficulties,” Dobrindt told reporters.